leknarf/loadcanary/NODELOADLIB.md

                                             // only shows up in summary report and requests must be made with traceableRequest().
                                             // Not doing so will result in reporting only 2 uniques.
-        reportInterval: 2,                  // Seconds between each progress report }
+        reportInterval: 2,                  // Seconds between each progress report
+        reportFun: null,                    // Function called each reportInterval that takes a param, stats, which is a map of
+                                            // { 'latency': Reportable(Histogram), 'result-codes': Reportable(ResultsCounter},
+                                            // 'uniques': Reportable(Uniques), 'concurrency': Reportable(Peak) }
+    }

 **Ramp Definition:** The following object defines the parameters and defaults for a ramp, which is used by `addRamp()`: